My first Star War, 1977

 By the fall of 1977, I’d collected enough magazine and newspaper clippings to fill up a notebook, so I made myself a Star Wars Album.
 The artwork at the top of this page served as a cover.
 I thought it would be cool to create my own comic story as an interstitial; a few pages of articles, then a comic chapter, then more articles, then another chapter, etc. I didn’t think anyone else would ever see it, but I pretended that they might, and it was my job to be a good presenter.

 That brings me to my very first for-serious Star Wars comic story, shown below.
 When I drew this, nothing was planned in advance.
 Everyone has a Star Wars adventure.
 GO!
 When I started at the top of page 1, I didn’t quite know what was coming on page 2, let alone how the story would end.
 I didn’t write a script ahead of time, and I never roughed things out with a pencil.
-I switched off my targeting computer, grabbed the ballpoint and slammed forward.
+I switched off my targeting computer, grabbed the ballpoint and slammed forward on pure faith.

 Two things of note: my heaviest reference point was the monthly Star Wars comic from Marvel (drawn by Carmine Infantino), and my ONLY drawing tool was a ballpoint pen.
 Markers were out of reach.
 Thus, I had to avoid heavy black things…like outer space.